cindylinsf/coding3/README.md

 🤖 **Model used:**
 - [[StyleGAN-T model](https://github.com/autonomousvision/stylegan-t/blob/main/README.md)]

 Here, I tried to run the generated script through the StyleGAN-T model, which combines transformers with StyleGAN.
-This means that I could omit CLIP text encoding mapping to StyleGAN's latent space.
+This means that I could omit mapping the CLIP text encoding to StyleGAN's latent space.
 However, I was not able to overcome dependencies and package conflicts in the StyleGAN-T model.
-After 2+ hours of debugging and trying various ways of installing different packages, I decided to try other methods.
+After 2+ hours of debugging, I decided to try other methods.

 ### CLIP Text Encoding
 🗂️ **Project Files:**